Project Development Fund

 1. Professional Resume

-2. A “business plan” that describes how this educational development project is unique and innovative, fulfilling a core need of the PSIA/AASI-W membership, and how this educational material project might create positive revenue for the Education Foundation.
+2. Describe how this educational development project is unique and innovative, fulfilling a core need of the PSIA/AASI-W membership, and how this educational material project might create positive revenue for the Education Foundation.

 3. Applicant should perform ‘due diligence’ to insure that they are not duplicating a project that is similar to one in the works through PSIA/AASI National office.